embroidery-space/xsp-specs/oxs/OXS.md

 Holds `palette_item` elements.

-If the `palette` tag is missing or empty, than we consider the palette to be empty.
+If the `palette` tag is missing or empty, this means that the palette is empty.

 During parsing, you can use `properties.palettecount`, if specified, to properly handle the `palette`.
 However, the only source of truth about a palette is the `palette` itself.